Yandex Cloud

 Note

 Yandex Cloud provides the New York City taxi trips dataset as is.
-Yandex Cloud makes no representations, express or implied, warranties, or conditions pertaining to your use of the specified dataset.
-To the extent allowed by your local laws, Yandex Cloud shall not be liable for any loss or damage, including direct, consequential, special, indirect, incidental, or exemplary, resulting from your use of the dataset.
+Yandex Cloud makes no express or implied representations, warranties, or conditions pertaining to your use of the specified dataset.
+To the extent permitted by your local law, Yandex Cloud shall not be liable for any loss or damage, including direct, indirect, consequential, special, incidental, or punitive, resulting from your use of the dataset.

 NYC Taxi and Limousine Commission (TLC):

 The data was collected and provided to the NYC Taxi and Limousine Commission (TLC) by technology providers authorized under the Taxicab & Livery Passenger Enhancement Programs (TPEP/LPEP).
-The taxi trip data is not generated by the TLC, and the TLC makes no representations whatsoever about the accuracy of this data.
+The taxi trip data was not created by the TLC, and the TLC makes no representations whatsoever about the accuracy of this data.

-1. Log in or sign up to the management console.
-If not signed up yet, navigate to the management console and follow the on-screen instructions.
+1. Log in to the management console or sign up if you have not already.
+If you have not signed up yet, navigate to the management console and follow the instructions.

-2. On the Yandex Cloud Billing page, make sure you have a billing account linked and its status is ACTIVE or TRIAL_ACTIVE.
+2. On the Yandex Cloud Billing page, make sure you have an ACTIVE or TRIAL_ACTIVE billing account.
 If you do not have a billing account yet, create one.

 3. If you do not have a folder yet, create one.

-4. We will connect to our data stream using a service account.
-Create a service account named datastream-connection-account with the ydb.editor role.
+4. We will connect to the data stream using a service account.
+Create a service account named datastream-connection-account and assign it the ydb.editor role.

 5. Data streams use Yandex Managed Service for YDB.
 You will need to create a serverless database.

-Analyze the data from Object StorageAnalyze the data from Object Storage
+Analyze the data Object StorageAnalyze the data Object Storage

 1. In the management console, select the folder where you want to create a connection.